LOGESHWARANS389/M1_ProjectGoal_Application/0_Certificates/README.md

 # CERTIFICATES
-Attached Certificates of Sololearn, cisco and screenshot of Hackerearth points
+Attached Certificates of Sololearn, cisco, Introduction to github and screenshot of Hackerearth points